galaxyproject/iwc/CONTRIBUTING.md

 This document describes how to contribute to this repository.
-Pull requests containing bug fixes, updates, and extensions to the existing tools and tool suites in this repository will be considered for inclusion.
+Pull requests containing bug fixes, updates, and extensions to the existing workflows in this repository will be considered for inclusion.

-## How to Contribute
+## How to contribute

 * Make sure you have a [GitHub account](https://github.com/signup/free)
 * Make sure you have git [installed](https://help.github.com/articles/set-up-git)
-* Fork the repository on [GitHub](https://github.com/galaxyproject/tools-iuc/fork)
+* Fork the repository on [GitHub](https://github.com/galaxyproject/iwc/fork)
 * Make the desired modifications - consider using a [feature branch](https://github.com/Kunena/Kunena-Forum/wiki/Create-a-new-branch-with-git-and-manage-branches).
 * Make sure you have added the necessary tests for your changes and they pass.
 * Open a [pull request](https://help.github.com/articles/using-pull-requests)